NOISE ASSESSMENT AT WORK - WORKPLACE NOISE SURVEYS

 Simple on the day

-Point me at the area you want the noise survey to cover and I will assess the dB(A) and peak dB(C) levels, using whichever type of noise meter best suits the jobs taking place.
+Point me at the area you want the noise survey to cover and I will assess the dB(A) and peak dB(C) levels, using whichever type of noise meter best suits.
 Noise measurements are made for as long as is needed to get a good result.
-For jobs which are not running, sample measurements can be done.
+From the client’s side, ensure key machines will be running or can be started to do a sample reading.

 The noise assessment report